OverLord228777/OverLord228777/README.md

 ## Hi there 👋

-I'm computer science student, who likes learn programming.
+I'm computer science student, who likes learn programming and administration.
 There's information about me:

 ## 👨‍💻 About Me

 - 🎓 Computer science student with a passion for programming
-- 🔭 I study low-level programming and system architecture
+- 🔭 I study programming, databases and architecture
-- 🚀 I'm passionate about optimization and creating effective solutions
+- 🚀 Python and go are my main languages
-- 📚 I'm constantly learning new technologies and programming languages
+- 📚 I'm constantly learning new technologies
 - 🎵 I love listening to Rammstein and Yura Khoy

 ## 🛠️ My languages and tools